akathecoder/akathecoder/README.md

 <div align="center">

-### I'm a Computer Science & Engineering Student👨‍🎓 and an aspiring Android Developer.
+### I'm a Computer Science & Engineering Student👨‍🎓 and an aspiring Developer.

 <br>